flawless0714/cirbuf/README.md

 needs to know if the polled item crosses the maximum size of the underlying array.

+For more information, please refer to my note at [HackMD](https://hackmd.io/s/Hk157dEaV).

 ## Internals

 1. mmap is used to mirror the buffer like the following: